ZeroQuarry overview

 Findings are confirmed or candidate vulnerabilities recorded by the agents.
 Each finding includes severity, CVSS-style scoring, evidence, and source context where available.

-Artifacts are generated outputs attached to findings, including proof of concept material and, when enabled, a draft disclosure email.
+Artifacts are generated outputs attached to findings, including proof of concept material, generated patches, and, when enabled, a draft disclosure email.

 Reports are the durable review surface for a scan.
 Reports include findings, non-issues, target metadata, logs, chat, exports, and re-run controls.